sitemap-php/SitemapGenerator/doc/usage.md

 `populate()` method.

-#### Propel provider
+#### Built-in providers

-A propel provider is included in the library.
-It allows to populate a sitemap with the content of a table.
+A Propel and a Doctrine provider are included in the library.
+They allow to populate a sitemap with the content of a table.

 ### Registering providers